waffle-iron/moderndeveloper-questionnaire/encyclopedia/window-alert.md

 #### message

-An *optional* textual message to display in the alert box.
+Specifies an *optional* text message to display in the alert box.

 ## Example 1